kurisumakise2011/chess/README.md

 Castling can be performed when:

 * The king piece has not moved yet.
-* A Castling rock, has not moved yet as well
+* A Castling rock, has not moved yet.
-* The castling path is not under attack
+* The castling path is not under attack.
 * The king is not under check.

 ![Castling](https://github.com/kurisumakise2011/chess/raw/master/readme/castling_1.png)